Malort- The Unofficial Spirit of Chicago

 Since its introduction over 85 years ago, Malort has achieved iconic stature throughout Chicago’s neighborhood bars.
 Taking a shot of the pungent alcohol has become a rite of passage for young Chicagoan bar goers and a sadistic joke to play on out-of-towners.

 My first encounter with Malort was by happenstance.
 As my crew and I settled in for our first slice of authentic deep dish at the Original Pizzeria Uno’s in Chicago, I studied the menu looking for a regional beer to pair with our lunch.
 My eyes skipped over the Goose Island IPA and 312 Urban Wheat and zeroed in on the Malort.
 Intrigued by the 1934 history, I asked the waitress for a little more info.
 She was quick to encourage us to try the local drink.
 "Sold!"
 So, without hesitation we ordered a round.
 She brought over a tray of 5 amber shots, and whispered, “it has an acquired taste” leaving with a wink.
-As I now look back on this interaction, I can see that she was not a waitress at all, but Lucifer incarnate.
+As I now look back on this interaction, I can see that she was not a waitress at all, but Old Scratch himself.

 Unaware of what would follow, we raised our glasses with a toast and swallowed.
-There was a shared confusion, followed by anger.
+There was an initial shared confusion, followed by anger.
 To my right, my buddy went full Schwarzenegger “two weeks” scene from Total Recall.
 One by one, our faces contorted.
 Each of us uncontrollably showing off our worst "O" face.
 WTF just happened?

 The waitress stepped back from the shadows with a nefarious look in her eye and asked how we enjoyed it.
 Then, as if we were successfully admitted into a select group, she went on to tell us the history of the drink and introduced us to the phrase "Malort Face".
 We’d been punk'd!